 Depth to groundwater at the site is estimated to be greater than 100 feet.
 This estimation is based on data from Stone and others (1983), and depth to groundwater data obtained from water wells permitted by the New Mexico State Engineer's Office (OSE, Figure 1).
 Local topography and proximity to adjacent water features are also considered.
 A topographic map of the site is provided as Figure 2 and demonstrates that the below grade tank (BGT) is not within 300 feet of any continuously flowing watercourse or within 200 feet of any other significant watercourse, lakebed, sinkhole or playa lake as measured from the ordinary high water mark.
 Figure 3 demonstrates that the BGT is not within 300 feet of a permanent residence, school, hospital, institution or church.
-Figure 4 demonstrates, based on a search of the OSE database and USGS topographic maps, that there are no freshwater wells or springs within 1000 feet of the BGT.
+Figure 4 demonstrates, based on a search of the OSE database and USGS topographic maps, that there is a freshwater well within 1000 feet of the BGT; however, records indicate that the drilling permit was withdrawn, and the well was never installed.
 Figure 5 demonstrates that the BGT is not within a municipal boundary or a defined municipal freshwater well field.
 Figure 6 demonstrates that the BGT is not within 500 feet of a wetland.
 Figure 7 demonstrates that the BGT is not in an area overlying a subsurface mine.
 The BGT is not located in an unstable area.
-Figure 8 demonstrates that the BGT is not within the mapped FEMA 100-year floodplain.
+Figure 8 demonstrates that the BGT is not within the mapped FEMA 100year floodplain.